 c) those “charged” with occult powers – charms, rings hex signs, talisman, occult crystals, herbs and oils etc.

-There are only 2 sources of supernatural knowledge and power in the universe: either God or Satan.
+There are only two sources of supernatural knowledge and power in the universe: either God or Satan.
 There is no middle ground.
-Since “God is light and in him there is no darkness,” the dark system of the occult is of Satan (1Jh.
+Since “God is light and in him there is no darkness,” the dark system of the occult is of Satan (1Jn.
 1:9).
 God has set a boundary between His kingdom and that of Satan, so, when a Christian crosses that boundary by dabbling in the occult, he steps into a zone where he is taken captive by Satan to do his will.
 This captivity can be likened to “tentacles.”
-It binds to a person and saps away his life gradually.
+It binds to a person and gradually saps away his/her life.

 Go to Part II